 3002 Fort Hamilton Pkwy

-Brooklyn Prospect Charter School is seeking a flexible, collaborative and mission-driven Dean of Students to join the Youth Development Team at Brooklyn Prospect High School for the 2018-2019 school year.
+Brooklyn Prospect Charter School is seeking a middle school Special Education/IEP Coordinator for the 2018-2019 school year.

 Brooklyn Prospect Charter School is a K-12 college preparatory community where excellent teachers prepare a diverse student body to have a positive impact on society and a lifelong passion for learning.